nismod/open-gira/docs/src/user-guide/outputs/join.md

 # Join data

-Finally, the split data files are reunited to produce a .geoparquet file that contains infrastructure-hazard information for each combination of infrastructure and hazard datasets.
+The split data files are reunited to produce a .geoparquet file that contains infrastructure-hazard information for each combination of infrastructure and hazard datasets.
 These files are placed directly in `./results/`.